Quantitative Automata under Probabilistic Semantics: Extensions of weighted automata

+\begin{thm} For every $f \in \InfVal$, deterministic bounded-width $(f,\fsum)$-automata and deterministic $f$-automata with monitor counters are expressively equivalent. \end{thm}

-\begin{remark}[Discussion] Lemma~\ref{l:mc-vs-nested} states that deterministic automata with monitor counters have the same expressive power as deterministic NWA of bounded width.
+\begin{rem}[Discussion] Theorem~\ref{th:equivalence} states that deterministic automata with monitor counters have the same expressive power as deterministic NWA of bounded width.
 However, the latter may be exponentially more succinct.
 In consequence, lower bounds on deterministic automata with monitor counters imply lower bounds on NWA of bounded width.
-Conversely, deterministic NWA can be considered as automata with infinite number of monitor counters, therefore upper bounds on deterministic NWA imply upper bounds on deterministic counter automata. \end{remark}
+Conversely, deterministic NWA can be considered as automata with infinite number of monitor counters, therefore upper bounds on deterministic NWA imply upper bounds on deterministic automata with monitor counters \end{rem}